10 A/B Testing Tools

 1. Google Analytics

-You can find Google Analytics’ A/B testing tools under the “Content Experiments” menu.
-Even though it has robust features and deep reporting, however, it is hampered by the lack of a visual interface.
-It can take a while to get a handle on Google Analytics, but it is worth it.
+You’ll find Google Analytics’ A/B testing tools under the “Content Experiments” menu.
+Even though it has robust features and deep reporting, the lack of a visual interface is a downside as is the learning curve.
+If you’ve got the patience for that, this tool is worth it.

 Unbounce has gotten pretty famous in certain corners of the digital marketing world thanks to its relentless focus on landing pages.
 After all, your A/B testing efforts should focus on your most important landing pages, especially at the beginning.

 Unbounce is a great option if you want some inspiration for creating your landing pages.
 Each account comes with plenty of page templates and easy integration for the most popular marketing suites out there.
 It’s quick, effective, and provides actionable intelligence.

 Kissmetrics is one of the higher priced options out there, but it has a novel premise.

 It enables its own testing and tracking based on distinct user sessions, allowing you to monitor individuals as they interact with your site.
 This gives you insights across the conversion funnel.

 If you are in the market for a tool that will help you optimize your entire funnel, then Kissmetrics is worth a look.
 It has more reporting options than many of the alternatives, so it could be a breakout way to translate your results for clients or non-technical executives.

 Crazy Egg prides itself on a visually focused approach that helps you understand exactly what you’re seeing at a glance.